How the Guardian Right System Works

 The Guardian Right: Core Features and Market Role

-The Guardian Right is the central, tradeable asset within Australian Property Guardianship, representing both the ownership of fixtures and the right to occupy a property.
-This asset, governed by a trust law structure, allows beneficiaries to gain from property use without holding title.
-The Guardian Right depreciates at a fixed rate, and its value is telegraphed into the future, making each subsequent exchange more affordable and predictable—similar to how a new car’s value declines but with added certainty.
+The Guardian Right is the central, tradeable asset within Guardianship system, representing both the ownership of fixtures and the right to occupy a property for a time.
+This Guardian Right asset is governed by property and trust law, which allows beneficiaries to gain from property use without holding title.
+The Guardian Right depreciates at a fixed rate, and its value is telegraphed into future exchanges, making each subsequent exchange more affordable and predictable—similar to how a new car’s value declines but with added certainty.

-Call options, established by the landholder, set the financial parameters for each term and reset every ten years to mirror mortgage rules in debt-based models.
-These options clarify the cost of occupancy compared to market rent, providing a basic risk-limiting tool for all parties: landholders, guardians, and financiers.
+Call options, established by the landholder, set the financial parameters for the initial term which then reset every ten years to ensure debt-based mortgage rule compliance.
+These options clarify the cost of occupancy compared to market rent, providing a basic risk-limiting tool for landholders, guardians, and financiers to use.

 Market Structure: Duality and Independence